thedatacurious/uv/docs/configuration/indexes.md

 [[tool.uv.index]]
 name = "example"
 url = "https://example.com/simple"
-auth-condition = "always"
+auth-policy = "always"
 ```

-The following values are supported for `auth-condition`:
+The following values are supported for `auth-policy`:

 - `fallback` (default): First attempt an unauthenticated request.
 If that fails, search for
   credentials and attempt an authenticated request.